eruizdechavez/grunt-string-replace/README.md

 Controls how this task operates and should contain key:value pairs, see options below.

+##### options.saveUnchanged ```boolean```

+By default `true` this flag will instruct `grunt-string-replace` to copy the files on `options.replacements` patters even if there are no replacing matches.

+By setting this flag to `false` files that have not changed (no replacements done) will not be saved on the new location.
+This will speed up the task if there is a large number of files.

 ##### options.replacements ```array```

 This option will hold all your pattern/replacement pairs.
 A pattern/replacement pair should contain key:value pairs containing: